 “Forest School is an inspirational process that offers ALL learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.
 Forest School is a specialised learning approach that sits within and compliments the wider context of outdoor and woodland education.”
 (Forest School Association)

-* Forest School takes place in a woodland or natural wooded environment to support the development of a relationship between the learner and the natural world.
+- Support the development of a relationship between the learner and the natural world.

-* Forest School offers learners the opportunity to take supported risks appropriate to the environment and to themselves.
+- Offer learners the opportunity to take supported risks appropriate to the environment and to themselves.

 Nursery and Reception will have a weekly session in the woodland.
 Children in Year 1 – Year 6 will attend Forest School at least once each half term.
 Children are gradually introduced to using tools such as bill hooks, knives and bow saws.
 They use these tools with adult supervision to create a range of things such as Christmas decorations, bug hotels, bird feeders.
 An important part of each session is snack time when the children sit around the camp circle discussing what they have been doing!
 It makes fascinating listening.